 ESRC DTC PhD Student, Faculty of Social Sciences

-Esmeralda Bon is a doctoral researcher in the School of Politics and International Relations at the University of Nottingham, where she is affiliated with the Centre for British Politics, NICEP and REPRESENT She holds a liberal arts and sciences BA (hons) in the Humanities and Rhetoric & Argumentation from University College Roosevelt and a MARes and MScRes from the University of Amsterdam, in Rhetoric, Argumentation Theory and Philosophy and Communication Science respectively, with political argumentation and political communication as specialisations.
+Esmeralda is a doctoral researcher in the School of Politics and International Relations at the University of Nottingham.
+She holds a liberal arts and sciences BA (hons) in the Humanities and Rhetoric & Argumentation from University College Roosevelt and a MARes and MScRes from the University of Amsterdam, in Rhetoric, Argumentation Theory and Philosophy and Communication Science respectively, with political argumentation and political communication as specialisations.
 Her PhD is a collaborative studentship with the Committee on Standards in Public Life (CSPL) and mainly funded by the Economic and Social Research Council (ESRC) and the School of Politics and international Relations.

-As a CASE (collaborative) ESRC-funded full-time PhD candidate, I am working on the project "Public Opinion and Contemporary Communication Strategies in the UK".
-My research supervisors are Professor Cees van der Eijk and Dr. Anja Neundorf.
+Project: "Public Opinion and Contemporary Communication Strategies in the UK".
+Supervised by Professor Cees van der Eijk and Dr. Anja Neundorf.

 Law and Social Sciences buildingUniversity of NottinghamUniversity Park Nottingham, NG7 2RD